Simone Veil, A Woman of the Century: Production

-The film began principal photography on September 9, 2019 and concluded on December 4, 2019, after 13 weeks of filming.
+The film began principal photography on 9 September 2019 and concluded on 4 December 2019, after 13 weeks of filming.
 It takes place in Paris and La Ciotat and also in Budapest, Hungary.

+Release

+The film was theatrically released in France by Warner Bros.
+Pictures on 12 October 2022.
+The film was released in the United States by Samuel Goldwyn Films.